Configuration File

 Configuration Reuse

-In YAML, anchors and aliases allow reusing configurations within the same file, avoiding duplication and keeping the file concise.
+YAML Anchors and Aliases allow reusing configuration snippets within the same file, avoiding duplication and keeping it concise.

 Example: